bbux-dev/datacraft/docs/FIELDSPECS.md

       "headers": "yes, on, true for affirmative",
-      "column": "1 based column number or field name if headers are present", "delimiter": "how values are separated, default is comma", "quotechar": "how values are quoted, default is double quote" }
+      "column": "1 based column number or field name if headers are present", "delimiter": "how values are separated, default is comma", "quotechar": "how values are quoted, default is double quote", "sample": "If the values should be selected at random, default is false", "count": "Number of values in column to use for value" }
   }
 }